nanoframework/CoreLibrary/README.md

 CoreLibrary has specific needs that differ from what you'll find in the documentation:

-- You need to have the nanoFramework.TestFramework as a nuget package as it will bring the nanoCLR Win32 emulator
+- You need to have the nanoFramework.TestFramework as a NuGet package as it will bring the nanoCLR Win32 emulator
 - You need to remove the reference to mscorlib, nanoFramework.TestFramework and nanoFramework.UnitTestLauncher
 - Use project reference instead for all those 3 elements